-Overall results of citing behaviour of DEAL researchers' between 2012 and 2020 are shown in Figure 8, as well as citing behaviour for individual institutions.
-All results are based on a maximum citation age of two years.
-Figure 8A shows the proportion of articles published in a given year, that cite at least a single Elsevier article.
+The overall results of citing behavior of DEAL researchers' between 2012 and 2020 are shown in Figure 7, as well as citing behavior for individual institutions.
+All results are based on a maximum citation age of 2 years.
+Figure 7A shows the proportion of articles published in a given year that cite at least a single Elsevier article.
 Overall, the proportion of articles that have cited an Elsevier article has remained relatively constant over time, fluctuating around a mean of 57.4%.
-Figure 8B shows that the total number of citations largely echoes trends of the number of articles published in the same year (Figure 2A); however, whilst the total number of Elsevier articles published by DEAL researchers decreased from 2015 to 2020 (Figure 2A), the number of citations made to Elsevier articles continued to rise, from 80,234 citations in 2016 to 93,840 citations in 2020, although this is largely driven by the large single-year peak in 2020.
-The result of these patterns is that over the entire time period of our analysis, Elsevier's market share of citations from DEAL researchers increased from 22.8% in 2012 to 23.9% in 2020, with a prominent gain in market share in 2018 (+1.1%) and the largest market share loss occurring in 2020 (-0.6%).
-The losses of market share in 2019 and 2020 are consistent with
+Figure 7B shows that the total number of citations largely echoes trends of the number of articles published in the same year (Figure 2A); however, while the total number of Elsevier articles published by DEAL researchers decreased from 2015 to 2020 (Figure 2A), the number of citations made to Elsevier articles continued to rise, from 77,542 citations in 2016 to 93,035 citations in 2020, although this is largely driven by the large single-year peak in 2020.
+The result of these patterns is that over the entire time period of our analysis, Elsevier's market share of citations from DEAL researchers increased slightly from 23.4% in 2012 to 24% in 2020, with a prominent gain in market share in 2018 (+0.6%) and the largest market share loss occurring in 2020 (-0.6%).
+The losses of market share in 2019 and 2020 are consistent with an expectation that reduced access to Elsevier articles post-2018 would have reduced the ability of researchers to cite those articles; however, in comparison to market share losses in publishing volume over the same time period (-2.7%), the loss of market share of citations (-0.9%) is relatively moderate.